.NET for VFP Developers Training

 importance of using business objects for creating a single code base for Windows

-and Web applications, normalizing your application logic, and providing flexible
+Web and Mobile device applications, normalizing your application logic, and providing flexible

 This session provides a step-by-step example of creating a